alexpkent/StravaHeatmap/README.md

 In the Static Web Site in Azure the following configuration items are required which will be loaded by the Azure Function acting as the api endpoint

-- BLOB_CONNECTION_STRING - The Azure storage connection string to for the SAS token created above.
+- BLOB_CONNECTION_STRING - The Azure storage connection string.
 - STRAVA_CLIENT_ID - The client ID of the Strava API app on the Strava profile page
 - STRAVA_CLIENT_SECRET - The secret of the Strava API app on the Strava profile page